-- Inspect all incoming vehicles, parts, and equipment that are stored temporarily outside for leaks. - Store vehicles needing repair in areas where leaking fluids will not reach the ground surface or storm water conveyances.
+- Inspect all incoming vehicles, parts, and equipment that are stored temporarily outside for leaks. - Store vehicles needing repair in areas where leaking fluids will not reach the ground surface or stormwater conveyances.
 If stored outdoors, use drip pans or other catchment devices. - If temporary work is being conducted outside, use a tarp, ground cloth, or drip pans beneath the vehicle or equipment to capture all spills and drips.
-The collected drips and spills must be disposed of, reused, or recycled properly. - Use drip pans or containers under parts or vehicles that drip or that are likely to drip liquids, such as during dismantling of liquid-containing parts or removal or transfer of liquids. - Wipe up/absorb small spills and dispose of absorbent materials appropriately. - Empty oil and fuel filters before disposal.
+The collected drips and spills must be disposed of, reused, or recycled properly. - Use drip pans or containers under parts or vehicles that drip or that are likely to drip liquids, such as during dismantling of liquid-containing parts or removal or transfer of liquids. - Empty oil and fuel filters before disposal.
 Drain engine blocks and gear/transmission cases thoroughly and store inside or in covered/contained outside areas.
-Collect all used fluids including hydraulic oils and coolants generated from repair and maintenance processes and recycle or dispose of properly. - Empty used-oil drain pans routinely to a contained bulk storage via a process that doesn't drip or spill outside of containment. - Store drums and buckets of waste fluid inside the shop or other area protected from precipitation. - Keep absorbent materials in sufficient quantity to address potential spills and in an easily accessible location.
+Collect all used fluids including hydraulic oils and coolants generated from repair and maintenance processes and recycle or dispose of properly. - Empty used-oil drain pans routinely to a contained bulk storage via a process that doesn't drip or spill outside of containment. - Periodically inspect secondary containment (if applicable) for stormwater accumulation and leaks.
+Repair broken or cracked containment structures.